 Recipe FAQs

-Baking it will help the crust to set and prevent it from absorber the moisture from the filling.
+Baking it will help the crust to set and prevent it from absorbing the moisture from the filling.
 If you have ever not baked the crust, you can taste the difference.

 Yes, in fact, that is why I created this recipe.
 These are much easier to make than traditional pie crusts.
 I also prefer them to store-bought pie crust.